 Craving a delicious slice of homemade cheesecake?
 Have a hankering for a bavarian pretzel?
 Is a slice of quiche your ideal breakfast?

-If the answer to any (or all) of those questions is "yes," head to de.lish Cheesecake Bakery and Cafe, which recently opened in the historic narrow gauge train station at the corner of New Florissant Road and St. Catherine Street.
+If the answer to any (or all) of those questions is "yes," head to , which recently opened in the historic narrow gauge train station at the corner of New Florissant Road and St. Catherine Street.

 The café has more than 30 varieties of cheesecake available for special order, with three or four types available for purchase by the slice daily.
 Two or three varieties of quiche are also available each day, including one that is vegetarian-friendly.

 In the middle of October, de.lish added salads to its menu, which can be served in a smaller portion alongside the quiche or as a full salad.
 Beverages including Thomas Coffee and freshly squeezed lemonade are also available.

 Jeff and Kris Mullersman, Florissant residents who have been married for 13 years, own the restaurant.
 Combining Jeff's marketing experience with Kris' abilities in the kitchen, de.lish was born.
 It held its grand opening on Sept.
 30.

 Between the two of them, they make everything in-house daily.

 "Our business plan is fresh daily," Jeff said.
 "You won't find frozen cheesecakes here."